sodabubblewine/sodabubblewine.github.io/README.md

 # NOTES

+## 2025 0830 1409

+1. With the schematic compositional and functional abbreviations completed in [#2025-0828-2145](#2025-0828-2145) I move on to the schematic graph abbreviations of logic.

+2. But, first, it occurred to me that I forgot to put two fundamental abbreviations in the sameness section:
+    1. Item: 'item' for 'dup id'
+    2. Void: 'void' for 'not item'

+    Though they may seem silly in their brief insignificance, they complete a wide range of validities that are often misinterpreted as algebraic identites.

+3. Symmetries: 'sym i\*2 F' for 'included F iter -1 i\*2 F'
+4. Nonsymmetries: 'nonsym i F' for 'not sym i F'
+5. Asymmetries: 'asym i F' for 'included F not iter -1 i\*2 F'
+6. Antisymmetric: 'antisym i\*2 F' for 'included and F F iter -1 i\*2 id i\*2'
+7. Transitivities: 'tran i\*2 F' for 'included iter 2 i\*2 F F'
+8. Nontransitivities: 'nontran i F' for 'not tran i F'
+9. Intransitivities: 'intran i F' for 'included iter 2 \i*2 F not F'
+10. Reflexvities: 'refl i\*2 F' for 'included iter 0 i\*2 F F'
+11. Nonreflexivities: 'nonrefl i F' for 'not refl i F'
+12. Irreflexivities: 'irrefl i\*2 F' for 'included F nid i\*2'
+13. Total Reflexivities: 'trefl i\*2 F' for 'included id 2\*i F'

 ## 2025 0829 1654

 Notes on 'The Little Book of Big History' by Ian Crofton and Jeremy Black 2017